 Read about misleading adverts on the Financial Conduct Authority website.

-20. Are there any special rules if our business involves hiring out goods?
+19. Are there any special rules on consumer credit if our business involves hiring out goods?

 If you hire out goods to individuals, you need to check whether the hire agreement will be 'regulated'.
 Agreements are regulated if:

 - The goods are hired to an individual or small partnership (with two or three partners).